GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 29CB-6F14

 To grant access to the server, please log into https://github.com/login/device and use code A615-7DBB

+To grant access to the server, please log into https://github.com/login/device and use code ECB1-F7D7